hartenthaler/hh_relation_is_descriptor/README.md

 1. Download the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).
 3. Unzip the package into your `webtrees/modules_v4` directory of your web server.
 4. Rename the folder to `hh_relation_is_descriptor`.
 It's safe to overwrite the respective directory if it already exists.
-5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Genealogy/Menus</span>, and find the module.
+5. Login to **webtrees** as administrator, go to <span class="pointer">Control Panel/Modules/Other</span>, and find the module.
 It will be called "Custom Relation Descriptors".
-Check if it has a tick for "Enabled".

 <a name="upgrade"></a>
 ## Upgrade

-To update simply replace the hh_relation_is_descriptor files with the new ones from the latest release.
+To update simply replace the hh_relation_is_descriptor files with the new ones from the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).

 <a name="support"></a>
 ## Support